Selmer Mark VI Alto Saxophone Review [Worth 10k]

 I invested about $1,250 into this fantastic horn to have it overhauled at a prominent repair shop in NYC, namely Perry Ritter.

-Now, the retail value of this instrument is easily worth $10,000.
+Now, the retail value of this Selmer Mark VI Alto Sax is easily valued at $10,000.
 (No, I'm not selling it so please don't ask, though I'd love to talk about the horn!)

 In my view as a sax player, it was entirely worth the money to get the instrument overhauled, in addition to the increase in retail price.